maxmiranda/slone-jeopardy/README.md

 A website for playing Jeopardy! together with friends over the Internet.
 Designed for computer browsers, although it's playable on mobile.
 If the UI/code looks familiar, much of it is copied from my other project, WatchParty: https://github.com/howardchung/watchparty

+This fork ships with a pre-built custom game in `public/final_game_export.csv`.
+The green **Start game** button in the Admin console will load that CSV by default, but you can still load J-Archive episodes or upload a different CSV in-app.

 ## Description

 - Implements the game show Jeopardy!, including the Jeopardy, Double Jeopardy, and Final Jeopardy rounds.
 Daily Doubles are also included.
 - Any archived episode of Jeopardy! can be loaded, with options for loading specific event games (e.g. College Championship)
-- Load games by episode number
+- Load games by episode number, or use the bundled custom game with **Start game**
-- Create your own custom game with a CSV file
+- Create your own custom game with a CSV file (see format below)
 - Supports creating multiple rooms for private/simultaneous games.
 - Text chat included